http://www.vigorwaveenergy.com/

 energy from wave motion in a fluid by means of a wave-power

 aggregate.
-The wave-power aggregate comprises a container which is
+The wave-power aggregate comprises a container which

-situated, at least partially, in said fluid and comprises an
+is situated, at least partially, in said fluid and comprises an

 inflow and an outflow.
-The container is constructed so that under
+The container is constructed so that

-position correspond to different potential energy states.
+and second position correspond to different potential energy

-[0003] The present invention relates to a wave-power aggregate by
+[0003] The present invention relates to a wave-power aggregate

-also the use of such aggregates.
+out and also the use of such aggregates.

 INVENTION BACKGROUND